furechan/mintalib/output/pypi-readme.md

 )
 ```

-In prices based expressions like `ATR`, the `src` argument becomes optional et defaults to `'*'`, which means it applies to the whole prices dataframe.
+In prices based expressions like `ATR`, the `src` argument is optional and keyword only.

 ```python
 prices.select(